-- To restore the removed exclusion zones, select Select Exclusion Map - 3.
+- 2. To restore the removed exclusion zones, select Select ExclusionMap - 3.
 Select the file and confirm.
 The exclusion map will reappear.

-Note that this action may also be used to import exclusion maps and shapefiles created externally.

-Insert a USB containing the files and select [1], [1], then
+Note: This action may also be used to import exclusion maps and shapefiles created externally.
+Insert a USB containing the files and